dmitriilezine/AzureSecureAdministration/SolutionOverview.md

 - It relies on the Azure PAW to provide secure access to the target applications at OS level, specifically for Tier 0 access to ADDS and Tier 0 applications
 - It is designed with Zero Trust Networks principals, using Azure AD Identity as a security perimeter
 - It is designed to be independent from existing on-premises infrastructure.
-- It is designed with granular deployment approach, to allow plug-in implementation of addtional critical applications, like ADFS, AADCoonnect or other applications.
+- It is designed with granular deployment approach, to allow plug-in implementation of additional critical applications, like ADFS, AADCoonnect or other applications.

 The following diagrams show logical view
 ![SecureADDSinAzure ](img/ADDSinAzureLogical.PNG)
-Admininistrator uses Azure PAW to authenticate to Azure AD.
+Administrator uses Azure PAW to authenticate to Azure AD.
 Administrator access to ADDS Tier 0 via Azure AD published application for secure jump server solution.
 ![SecureADDSinAzure ](img/ADDSinAzureLogical1.PNG)
 Secure jump server solution currently based on the Windows 2016 Remote Desktop Services (RDS).
 The following diagram shows design